 – in other potential interference relationships (e.g. image channel)?

-4 What receiver characteristics should be used for frequency planning with respect to more efficient use of the frequency spectrum (e.g. selectivity, noise figure, etc.)?
+4 What receiver and antenna system characteristics should be used for frequency planning with respect to more efficient use of the frequency spectrum (e.g. selectivity, noise figure, etc.)?

 5 What are the protection ratios needed to protect television broadcasting services from other services sharing the bands or operating in adjacent bands?